 Another technical issue to be carefully considered is the management of the space between the raised beds.
 This space is much prone to soil compaction (and then to water logging) due to the huge traffic by field workers and/or machines.
 Some benefits in terms of water infiltration, but also of weed suppression, may come from sowing perennial living mulch (e.g. white clover, black medic) on this space when establishing the raised beds.
-Clearly, this might imply the development of proper machines adapted to these conditions for sowing and management of the living mulch, that is currently not included in research projects.
+Clearly, this might imply the development of proper machines adapted to these conditions for sowing and management of the living mulch that is currently not included in research projects.
 Following this development, OGs could be focused in developing adequate strategies for the implementation of the technique described above in different farm typologies and pedoclimatic conditions.

 6. Conclusions and perspectives

-Local climatic and soil limitations can be limiting for the adoption of some strategies to increase SOC in European arable lands.
-They are: i) water scarcity or seasonal imbalances, which need the tailoring of strategies under irrigation, ii) high risk of wind or water soil erosion, reducing SOC in the surface soil layers, iii) presence of a shallow groundwater and limited drainage, which pose specific management problems and lower crop productivity, iv) high stoniness, limiting the use of certain machinery, v) saline, gypsiferous and alkaline soils, where SOC is naturally more difficult to be stabilized, vi) manure fertilization, increasing GHG emissions in Mediterranean climate and fine textured soils.
+We have identified a series of local climatic and soil conditions as limiting factors for the adoption of some strategies to increase SOC in European arable lands: i) water scarcity or seasonal imbalances, which need the tailoring of strategies under irrigation, ii) high risk of wind or water soil erosion, reducing SOC in the surface soil layers, iii) presence of a shallow groundwater and limited drainage, which pose specific management problems and lower crop productivity, iv) high stoniness, limiting the use of certain machinery, v) saline, gypsiferous and alkaline soils, where SOC is naturally more difficult to be stabilized, and vi) manure fertilization, increasing GHG emissions in Mediterranean climate and fine textured soils.

-Some case studies illustrate possible references for Operational Groups to support a successful local adaptation of measures to improve carbon storage in arable lands.
-They include:

-· Adoption of soil management strategies to improve SOC storage in irrigated systems.

-Management of rainfed and low input crops to maintain and increase SOC in dry climates and erosive prone soils

-· Precision farming and other high-tech solutions able to generate local diagnosis and adaptive strategies for increasing SOC and reducing GHG emissions.

-· Innovative strategies for extending soil cover periods and introducing cover crops in rotations in areas with limited water availability or prone to harsh weather conditions.

-· Adaptation of soil management to cope with water bombs and hail risk
+To overcome some of this limiting factors we have illustrated five case studies together with potential proposals for Operational Groups to support a successful local adaptation of agronomic practices to improve SOC storage in arable lands: i) Adoption of soil management strategies to improve SOC storage in irrigated systems, ii) Management of rainfed and low input crops to maintain and increase SOC in dry climates and erosive prone soils, iii) Precision farming and other high-tech solutions able to generate local diagnosis and adaptive strategies for increasing SOC and reducing GHG emissions, iv) Innovative strategies for extending soil cover periods and introducing cover crops in rotations in areas with limited water availability or prone to harsh weather conditions, and v) Adaptation of soil management to cope with water bombs and hail risk.

-Other possible OG could deal with no-till based cropping systems of heavy soils, in order to find affordable ways to improve soil structure in surface soil (i.e. the first 10 cm-layer, the most prone to compaction in the transition to no-till), which is crucial for a good early establishment of the crops and for improving water infiltration and drainage.
-Furthermore, effective combinations of no-till/reduced tillage with other components of cropping systems (e.g. crop rotation, fertilization, irrigation strategy and technique, cover cropping, mechanical weed control) have to be identified, aiming at maximizing the return to the soil of large amount of C, on the one hand, and at modulating soil organic matter mineralization rates in order to synchronize with crop nutrient demand, on the other hand.
-In general, increasing no-till crop productivity in areas with limiting pedoclimatic characteristics could be achieved through the intensive application of specific agro-ecological strategies, like the permanent raised bed technique applied in small holding vegetable production.
+Additional possible OGs should deal with no-till based cropping systems of heavy soils, in order to find affordable ways to improve the structure of surface soil horizons (i.e. the first 10 cm-layer, the most prone to compaction in the transition to no-till), which is crucial for a good early establishment of the crops and for improving water infiltration and drainage.
+Furthermore, effective combinations of no-till/reduced tillage with other components of cropping systems (e.g. crop rotation, fertilization, irrigation strategy and technique, cover cropping, mechanical weed control) have to be identified, aiming at maximizing the return to the soil of large amounts of C, on the one hand, and at modulating soil organic matter mineralization rates in order to synchronize them with crop nutrient demands, on the other hand.
+In general, increasing no-till crop productivity in areas with limiting pedoclimatic conditions requests an additional knowledge effort on the climate-soil-crop interactions, which can lead to the intensive application of specific agro-ecological strategies, like in the case study of the permanent raised bed technique applied in small holding vegetable production.

 Acknowledgements